A generation ago, Australians raised chickens for their eggs. Cockerals and spent layers were culled for their meat; thus it was an occasional treat.

 Grassland Poultry, Wellington

 Bryan and Kim’s chickens are free to forage: they seek out seeds, greens, insects and micro-organisms in the soil.
 Alongside cattle and sheep, the chickens are rotated onto new pastures, returning nightly to their shelter and protected by their maremma dog.
-The husband and wife team are authorized growers of the Sommerlad breed.
+The husband and wife team grow Sommerlad chickens.

 Hillside Meats, Eungai Creek